ic3top/Log-in/README.md

-# Log-in + Refister
+# Log-in + Register
-> Simple realization of ajax POST and GET methods to create user and log-in into account
+> Simple realization of ajax POST and GET methods to create the possibility of registration and login.